 If you submit a book for this award, you may not submit it for any additional PEN American Center awards.

 How to apply

-1. Click here to be directed to the awards submissions page.
+1. Submissions are now closed.
 Each submission is $50.
 If you would like to pay by check, please enter CHECK in the coupon code field at checkout.
 Be sure to print your receipt.
 Please also submit a verified email address on the submission form; your order cannot be processed without an email address, as this info will be used to later contact you regarding the shipments of your submission.

 2. Mail one copy of the candidate's book accompanied by the printed receipt to the address below between October 1, 2013 and December 16, 2013 to: